annalisa144/reverdecer/_posts/2018-08-08-how-to-make-squash-pancakes.md

 | [![](/images/squash_.jpg){:width="65%"}](/images/squash.jpg) | [![](/images/squash2_.jpg){:width="60%"}](/images/squash2.jpg) |

-Add cooked, pureed squash to all sorts of things - bread, soup, apple crisp....just wait til we try it in brownies!
+Add cooked, pureed squash to all sorts of things - bread, soup, [apple crisp](http://reverdecer.annalisagross.com/2018/08/27/how-to-make-apple-crisp-in-a-grill/)....just wait til we try it in brownies!
 You might prefer peeling and seeding the squash but we don't bother - you might notice tiny pieces of seeds but they blend in well with oats, nuts, chia seeds and other healthy pancake options.
+That is, when we're using young squash (think summer squashes like zucchini).
+If we're using butternut, acorn or another hard skin squash, we'd at least partially peel it.

 Beat together:
 * 1 to 2 eggs (use 2 if you use more squash to hold the whole thing together)